Skip to Main Content

 Frequently asked questions

 • There are a variety of options available when it comes to choosing the best home insurance company.
-While it can help to get a sense of the average cost of homeowners insurance, large factors that influence your premium include your area and state.
+While it can help to get a sense of the average cost of homeowners insurance, large factors that influence your premium include your state and ZIP code.
 It’s a good idea to do some research to compare providers or speak with a licensed insurance professional to find the right company, coverage and price for you.

-• Flood insurance is available through most major insurance companies.
-Many providers sell flood insurance from the National Flood Insurance Program (NFIP), funded by the federal government.
-Many providers also offer private flood insurance or a flood insurance endorsement, which can provide coverage above and beyond NFIP policies, particularly for personal belongings.
+• You can purchase flood insurance through the National Flood Insurance Program (NFIP) or through a private flood insurance provider.
+Most major insurance companies partner either with the NFIP or private providers to sell policies to homeowners.
+You can also go directly to the NFIP or a private flood insurance company of your choice to secure coverage.
 Flood insurance premiums are generally paid in full up front and there is typically a 30-day waiting period before new flood insurance takes effect.
 If you live in an area prone to flooding, you may want to strongly consider flood insurance because if there is already a storm in the forecast, it may be too late to secure coverage.
 Even if you aren’t in a high-risk area, flood insurance may be a good idea, as even a small amount of water in your home can cause devastating financial consequences.

 • Yes, home insurance premiums typically go up after almost any covered claim.
 However, the rate increase depends on the severity of the claim and the cost of repairs.
 Homeowners usually have some options to help offset rate increases, including taking advantage of available discounts or adjusting coverage.
 It’s a good idea to speak with a licensed insurance professional to ensure that there is still adequate coverage before making any policy changes.